Bradbury Building: In popular culture

-The building is also featured in China Girl (1942), The White Cliffs of Dover (1944), Indestructible Man (1956), Caprice (1967), Marlowe (1969), the 1972 made-for-television movie The Night Strangler, Chinatown (1974), The Cheap Detective (1978), Avenging Angel (1985), Murphy's Law (1986), ‘’Midnight Cabaret’’ (1990), The Dreamer of Oz (1990), 1994's Wolf and, Lethal Weapon 4 (1998), Pay It Forward (2000), What Women Want (2000), (500) Days of Summer (2009) and The Artist (2011).
+The building is also featured in China Girl (1942), The White Cliffs of Dover (1944), Indestructible Man (1956), Caprice (1967), Marlowe (1969), the 1972 made-for-television movie The Night Strangler, Chinatown (1974), The Cheap Detective (1978), Avenging Angel (1985), Murphy's Law (1986), Midnight Cabaret (1990), The Dreamer of Oz (1990), Wolf (1994), Lethal Weapon 4 (1998), Pay It Forward (2000), What Women Want (2000), (500) Days of Summer (2009) and The Artist (2011).

 Television series that featured the building include the 1964 The Outer Limits episode "Demon with a Glass Hand", and the 1962 Perry Mason episode "The Case of the Double-Entry Mind".
 During the season six episodes (1963–64) of the series 77 Sunset Strip, the Stuart "Stu" Bailey character had his office in the Bradbury.
 In Quantum Leap the building is seen carrying the name "Gotham Towers" in "Play It Again, Seymour", the last episode of the first season (1989).
 The building appeared in at least one episode of the television series Banyon (1972–73), where it was used as Robert Forster's office, City of Angels (1976) and Mission: Impossible (1966–73), as well as Ned and Chuck's Apartment in Pushing Daisies, which debuted in 2007.
+In 1995 the building featured in the Steven Soderbergh directed episode "Professional Man" of anthology series Fallen Angels.
 The building was also the setting for a scene from the series FlashForward in the episode "Let No Man Put Asunder".
 In 2010 the building was transplanted to New York City for a two-part episode of CSI: NY.
-The Bradbury Building and a fake New York City subway entrance across the street were also used to represent the exterior of New York's High School for the Performing Arts in the opening credits of the television series Fame.
+The Bradbury Building and a fake New York City subway entrance across the street were also used to represent the exterior of New York's High School of Performing Arts in the opening credits of the television series Fame.
 The building appears as itself in multiple episodes of the fourth season of Amazon Studios' original series Bosch, in both exterior establishing shots and interior shots.

 The Bradbury appeared in a 1979 music video for "Take Me Home" by Cher, in addition to music videos from the 1980s by Heart, Janet Jackson, Earth Wind and Fire, Phil Seymour and Genesis, and a Pontiac Pursuit commercial.
 Part of Janet Jackson's 1989 film short Janet Jackson's Rhythm Nation 1814 was filmed in the building as well.
 The interior appears in the music video for the Pointer Sisters' 1980 song, "He's So Shy".
 The Bradbury Building was prominently featured in Monica's 1998 single "The First Night" as well in Tony!
 Toni!
 Toné!'s "Let's Get Down" music video.
 In 2016, the interiors were featured in the music video for "The Road" by Chinese musician Huang Zitao.
 The building was used in the music video for "Icy", a 2019 song by South Korean girl group Itzy.